molgenis/league-of-robots/roles/logs_server/README.md

  - define the client's environment to use the same type of logs servers - example Hyperchicken:
-   (edit the `group_vars/hyperchicken_cluster/vars.yml` and configure the lines) `logs_class: 'development'` or `logs_class: 'diagnostics'` Where the stacks logs servers values are already defined in the `static_inventory/logs_library.yml` file, and in the `group_vars/logs_library/ip_addresses.yml`
+   (edit the `group_vars/hyperchicken_cluster/vars.yml` and configure the lines) `logs_class: 'development'` or `logs_class: 'diagnostics'` Where the stack's logs servers values are already defined in the `static_inventory/logs_library.yml` file, and in the `group_vars/logs_library/ip_addresses.yml`
  - initialize the apropriate client LOR stack environment and then deploy the same `single_group_playbooks/logs.yml`
  - in order for jumphost jump to work (explained in VI.